<

 • Never solo technical terrain or peaks in weather-uncertain conditions

-Most beginners either call for rescue too late (pride, minimising) or too early (panic about normal discomfort).
-The decision framework is simple: call if the person cannot safely descend under their own power and conditions are stable, or immediately if conditions are deteriorating and the person is incapacitated.
+Most beginners either call for rescue too late (pride, minimizing) or too early (panic about normal discomfort).
+Generally, the decision framework is simple: call if the person cannot safely descend under their own power and conditions are stable, or immediately if conditions are deteriorating and the person is incapacitated.

 911 connects you to the county sheriff who dispatches search and rescue.
 Give your name, the number of people in your party, your GPS coordinates (read directly from your phone map), a description of the injury or emergency, and your current conditions.
 Stay on the line.
 Do not hang up unless the operator releases you.